nasqueron/operations/README.md

  - server configuration
  - deployment information for our applications and services

-We mainly rely on [SaltStack](https://docs.saltstack.com/en/latest/contents.html) for deployment and automation.
+We mainly rely on [Salt](https://docs.saltproject.io/en/latest/contents.html) for deployment and automation.

 Scope
 -----

-New services on our Docker engine (currently Dwellers) should be deployed through this repository.
+Both Nasqueron servers and side projects we manage are in scope.

-The [Eglide](http://www.eglide.org/) service is fully managed through this repository.
+For example, the [Eglide](http://www.eglide.org/) service is configured through roles/core (common to every server) and roles/shellserver (specific).

-Legacy services are in migration.

 Structure
 ---------

-Services are organized in roles and units.
+A. Services are organized in roles and units.

 * Roles: a role is a goal a service accomplishes (e.g. mailserver, paas-docker)
 * Units: a unit is a component needed to achieve this goal